mooleshacat/invidious/README.md

 The branch with fixes is the dev-http-proxy branch.
 Currently it has the revert d9df90b fix, as well as added http-proxy support.

+So far in testing the dev-http-proxy branch is working.

 Eventually they will be merged to development and then master.

 <br />